sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Localizing_a_Ruble.md

 ## Contributing a translation pack

-If you would like to contribute a set of translations, there are a couple different ways to do so.
+If you would like to contribute a set of translations, there are a couple of different ways to do so.

 ### Forking the ruble

-Ideally, the first step to take is to fork the ruble you're contributing to.
+Ideally, the first step to take is to fork the ruble to which you're contributing.

 The majority of the rubles can be found at [https://github.com/aptana](https://github.com/aptana)

 We'll use the Zen Coding ruble as an example.
 It is found at [https://github.com/aptana/zen-coding.ruble](https://github.com/aptana/zen-coding.ruble)

-On that page, click the Fork button in the upper right and you'll be able to clone a fork of the ruble for your modifications.
-You can now grab the clone to work with and once you're satisfied with your changes, you can then issue a pull request to us to incorporate your changes.
+On that page, click the Fork button in the upper right, and you'll be able to clone a fork of the ruble for your modifications.
+You can now grab the clone to work with, and once you're satisfied with your changes, you can then issue a pull request to us to incorporate your changes.

 ### Adding a new translation

 Inside the ruble, you'll want to add a file to hold your translations (assuming that the language is not yet supported).
 We'll use Spanish as an example.
 We'd add a file at **zen-coding.ruble/config/locales/es.yml**

-If there's already an English file, the easiest way to start is to simply copy the **zen-coding.ruble/config/locales/en.yml** to **zen-coding.ruble/config/locales/es.yml**
+If there's already an English file, the easiest way to start is to copy the **zen-coding.ruble/config/locales/en.yml** to **zen-coding.ruble/config/locales/es.yml** file.

 Then we'll change the root **en** key in the file to **es**.
-After that it's simply a matter of changing the string values (the right hand value of the indented pairs) to their Spanish equivalents.
+After that, it's simply a matter of changing the string values (the right-hand value of the indented pairs) to their Spanish equivalents.